 You can't eradicate legitimate entries on your credit report, particularly for major incidents like bankruptcy or defaults.
 Your credit report is supposed to function as an accurate record of your history of being lent money.
 It allows lenders to evaluate the risk involved in offering you credit.
 It also protects you from being able to accumulate more debt than you will be able to repay.
 This means that your report needs to be accurate, including the good and bad parts of your financial history.

 It is difficult to amend anything on your report unless it is inaccurate or in some way unjust.
 The two exceptions are removing CCJs and a goodwill adjustment for a missed payment.

 Compare credit card deals We’ve teamed up with Creditec

 Leadenhall Learning Limited is an Introducer Appointed Representative of Creditec Limited which is Authorised and Regulated by the Financial Conduct AuthorityCompare credit cards*

 What is a credit report and what does it show?

-The first thing to note is that there isn't one, singular credit report that outlines your credit history.
-Instead, you have separate credit reports with the three main credit bureaus in the UK: Equifax, Experian and TransUnion.
+There isn't one, singular credit report that outlines your credit history.
+Instead, you have separate credit reports with the three main credit reference agencies in the UK: Equifax, Experian and TransUnion.
 While they will tend to all include the same basic information, including your name, date of birth, address and whether you are on the electoral roll, there can be significant differences in the reporting of past borrowing and credit agreements.
-This is because not all lenders report to each of the credit bureaus.
+This is because not all lenders report to each of the credit reference agencies.
 Similarly, lenders may not refer to all three agencies when assessing your creditworthiness.
 Each credit bureau may also present the information they have on different scales, so your credit score will be different across all three reports.